Broad line regions behind haze: Intrinsic shape of Br$\gamma$ line and its origin in a type-1 Seyfert galaxy: Radiative-transfer Calculations

 { In this section, we explore how the \brg line profile changes through scattering by haze, i.e., an electron mist of ionized gas, in the BLR region. \citet{kaneko1968} first pointed out that electron scattering can produce broadened, exponential wings in emission lines of Seyfert-galaxies.
-This idea was followed by \citet{Weymann1970} and \citet{Shields1981} in detail.} The subsequent studies also showed that multiple Thomson scattering in a high-temperature intercloud medium ($T\sim10^4$-$10^7$ K) can affect line shapes and widths, and even produce small wavelength shifts \citep[e.g.,][]{Ferrara1993, Smith2004,Laor2006, Peterson2006, Kim2007,Afanasiev2019}. \citet{Laor2006} provided observational evidence for exponential H$\alpha$ wings in NGC 4395, attributing them to Thomson-scattering electrons at $T_e\sim1.1\times10^4$ K. More recently, JWST observations of “Little Red Dots” (LRDs)—compact, high-redshift AGNs—have shown that their broad-line profiles, especially at high redshift, are best explained by scattering through an optically thick, high-column-density electron-scattering medium rather than by Doppler broadening alone \citep{Rusakov2025} \footnote{There is still a major ongoing debate concerning the origin of broad line profiles in high-redshift objects \citep[e.g.,][]{Juodzbalis2025JADES}. }.
+This idea was followed by \citet{Weymann1970} and \citet{Shields1981} in detail.} The subsequent studies also showed that multiple Thomson scattering in a high-temperature intercloud medium ($T\sim10^4$-$10^7$ K) can affect line shapes and widths, and even produce small wavelength shifts \citep[e.g.,][]{Ferrara1993, Smith2004,laor2006, Peterson2006, Kim2007,Afanasiev2019}. \citet{laor2006} provided observational evidence for exponential H$\alpha$ wings in NGC 4395, attributing them to Thomson-scattering electrons at $T_e\sim1.1\times10^4$ K. More recently, JWST observations of “Little Red Dots” (LRDs)—compact, high-redshift AGNs—have shown that their broad-line profiles, especially at high redshift, are best explained by scattering through an optically thick, high-column-density electron scattering medium rather than by Doppler broadening alone \citep{Rusakov2025} \footnote{There is still a major ongoing debate concerning the origin of broad line profiles in high-redshift objects \citep[e.g.,][]{Juodzbalis2025JADES}. }.
 In these objects, the inferred electron optical depths ($\tau_e=0.5$-$2.8$) and compact sizes (of order light-days) point to young SMBHs accreting in dense environments, reinforcing the view that electron scattering can dominate the formation of BLR line widths under high-density conditions.

-Here, we take a simple prescription to evaluate the effect of the electron scattering on the line profile obtained by the manner explained in \S 3.1 as follows.
-The original spectra $f_0(\lambda)$ calculated by \cloudy are convolved with an exponential tail, following the fitting formula in \citet{Laor2006}:
+Here, we take a simple prescription to evaluate the effect of the electron scattering on the line profile obtained by the manner explained in Section~3.1 as follows.
+The original line spectrum $f_0(\lambda)$ for each ``BLR candidate'' cell calculated by \cloudy is assumed to have an exponential tail due to the scattering, following the fitting formula in \citet{laor2006}:

 with the dispersion $\sigma$: